-Drug Dosage Form: Strength Usual Recommended Adult Dose Usual Recommended Pediatric Dose Administration Considerations 50 μg/inhalation (120 sprays) in each nostril once daily Nasal polyps in adults ≥18 years old: Suspension: two sprays in each nostril once or twice daily years old: Suspension: one spray in each nostril once daily before initial use by actuating 10 times or until a fine spray appears.
-If unused for more than seven days, it should be re-primed by actuating two times or until a fine spray appears.
-Triamcinolone (triamcinolone, NASACORT ALLERGY 24HR) Rx suspension for nasal inhalation (triamcinolone): 55 μg/inhalation (120 sprays) OTC suspension for nasal inhalation (NASACORT ALLERGY 24HR): 55 μg/inhalation (30, 60, or 120 sprays) SAR and PAR: Rx suspension: two sprays in each nostril once daily; maintenance, one spray in each nostril once daily.
-Hay fever or other upper respiratory allergies: OTC suspension: two sprays in each nostril once daily; maintenance, one inhalation in each nostril once daily SAR and PAR in children 6 to 12 years old: One spray in each nostril once daily; maximum, two sprays in each nostril once daily SAR and PAR in children 2 to 5 years old: One spray in each nostril once daily Hay fever or other upper respiratory allergies in children 6 to under 12 years: OTC Suspension: one spray in each nostril once daily; maximum, two sprays in each nostril once daily Hay fever or other upper respiratory allergies in children 2 to under 6 years: OTC Suspension: one spray in each nostril once daily Rx suspension: The unit should be primed before initial use by releasing five sprays.
-If not used for more than two weeks, it can be reprimed with one spray.
-OTC suspension: The unit should be primed before initial use and if not used for more than two weeks by spraying until a fine mist is produced.
+D Available Davit Usual Recomm 0 Drug Formulations Route Adults Pediatric Comments spray in each nostril once daily for maintenance therapy Hay fever or other upper respiratory allergies: OTC suspension: 2 sprays in each nostril once daily for 1 week; maintenance, 1 or 2 sprays in each nostril once daily, as needed to treat symptoms Nasal polyps (Xhance): 1 spray in each nostril twice daily; 2 sprays in each nostril twice daily; 2 sprays in each nostril twice daily may be effective in some sprays in each nostril once daily Hay fever or other upper respiratory allergies in children 4 to 11 years: OTC suspension: 1 spray in each nostril once daily if not used for a week or more.
+Mometasone (Nasonex) Suspension IN PAR, SAR: Suspension: 2 sprays in each nostril once daily Nasal polyps in adults ≥18 years old: Suspension: 2 sprays in each nostril once or twice daily PAR, SAR in children 2 to 11 years: Suspension: 1 spray in each nostril once daily The unit should be primed before initial use by actuating 10 times or until a fine spray appears.
+If unused for more than 7 days, it should be re-primed by actuating 2 times or until a fine spray appears.
+Triamcinolone (triamcinolone, Nasacort Allergy 24HR) Rx and OTC suspension IN SAR and PAR: Rx suspension: two sprays in each nostril once daily; maintenance, one spray in each nostril once daily.
+Hay fever or other upper respiratory allergies: SAR and PAR in children 6 to 12 years old: One spray in each nostril once daily; maximum, two sprays in each nostril once daily SAR and PAR in children 2 to 5 years old: One spray in each The unit should be primed before initial use (5 sprays for Rx) and if not used for more than 2 weeks by spraying until a fine mist is produced.
+OTC suspension: 2 sprays in each nostril once daily; maintenance, 1 inhalation in each nostril once daily nostril once daily Hay fever or other upper respiratory allergies in children 6 to 12 years: OTC Suspension: 1 spray in each nostril

+Drug Available Route Usual Recomm Comments Drug Formulations F Adults Pediatric Comments once daily; maximum, 2 sprays in each nostril once daily Hay fever or other upper respiratory allergies in children 2 to under 6 years: OTC Suspension: 1 spray in each nostril once daily